jeffnyman/lucid/README.md

 Using Lucid
 -----------

-Much more detail on how to use Lucid will be coming soon.
-One way to get started however is to use the Lucid project generator.
-If you wanted to create a project directory called 'tutorial' for example, you could do this:

-    $ lucid-gen project tutorial
+Right now the best way to learn about Lucid is to check out some of my [blog posts related to Lucid](http://testerstories.com/category/lucid/).
+They will take you through various aspects of using the framework.

 In order to to check what options are available to you from the command line, do this:

     $ lucid --help

-You should also check out some of my [blog posts related to Lucid](http://testerstories.com/category/lucid/).
-They will take you through various aspects of using the framework.

 Contributing